+…but sadly died on Feb 21st 2020.
 She was born Täo Andrée Porchon on August 13, 1918, and is an American yoga master and teacher.
-She is an also author of French and Indian descent and many things besides
+She is an also author of French and Indian descent and many things besides.

 In 2012, the Guinness World Records recognized Täo Andrée Porchon (now Porchon-Lynch) as the oldest yoga instructor in the world at the sprightly age of 93.

-Porchon-Lynch embraces her age, she has said, “I’m going to teach yoga until I can’t breathe anymore.”
+Porchon-Lynch embraced her age, she once said, “I’m going to teach yoga until I can’t breathe anymore.”

 Starting from when she was in her 80s she has had four hip replacements but is still able to go ballroom dancing at the Fred Astaire Dance Studio and dances competitively having also appeared on “America’s Got Talent”.